3 min read

 10 min GREEN to cool down.

 Different intensities can be achieved in different ways for example increases in pace, steady hill repeats, hill sprints, strides, intervals etc but all can be judged by focusing on staying in the GREEN, AMBER or RED zone.
+A running coach will set you intensities in your training to target the desired adaptions.

 Want to talk about training intensities?